ThinkGeek says goodbye with a 50%-off sitewide sale

 Like this one: For a limited time, and while supplies last, the Choetech Wireless Car Charger is $16.99 when you clip the on-page $2-off coupon and apply promo code HRLT7DRT at checkout.
 Regular price: $29.

-The mount is designed to clip to an air vent; check the accompanying photo to make sure your car has a compatible style.
+The mount is designed to clip to an air vent, so check the accompanying photo to make sure your car has a compatible style.
 The mount itself lets you position the phone at just about any angle and employs a "gravity" grip that automatically closes the side arms when you lay your phone into the cradle.

 However, the one thing that's not included here is a QuickCharge 2.0/3.0 car adapter, which is necessary if you want fast charging.
 (If not, you can just plug the mount into your car's USB port.)
 Here's a QuickCharge 3.0 car adapter for just under $9.